-Tangata whenua's long-standing relationship with Taharoa Domain and the wider surrounding area has been varied and on-going.
-This status was recognised in a Treaty of Waitangi claim that included land embodied in the Domain.
-In numerous places in its report The Waitangi Tribunal recognised that the Kai lwi lakes were, and still are, an essential mahinga kai for tangata whenua5.
+Tangata whenua's long-standing relationship with Kai lwi Lakes and the wider surrounding area has been varied and ongoing.
+This status was recognised in a Treaty of Waitangi claim that included land embodied in Kai lwi Lakes.
+In numerous places in its report The Waitangi Tribunal recognised that the Kai lwi lakes were, and still are, an essential mahinga kai for tangata whenua.
 As a result of its findings, the Tribunal recommended:

-That the 250 acre Taharoa Native Reserve, granted as from 8 February 1876 to Parore Te Awha, be restored "as wahi tapu, papakainga and mahinga kai for tangata whenua" as originally intended.
+That the 250 acre Taharoa Native Reserve, granted as from 8 February 1876 to Parore Te Awha, be restored "as wāhi tapu, papakainga and mahinga kai for tangata whenua" as originally intended.

-That recommendation is supported both by tangata whenua and the Office of Treaty Settlements in relation to Taharoa Domain.
-The Tribunal also acknowledged that there are wahi tapu in and around the Reserve, leading to a recommendation for the participation of tangata whenua with Council in the management of the reserve.
-In response, Kaipara District Council voluntarily established co-governance arrangements that provide for the active and equal decision making that tangata whenua have with Local Government representatives on the Taharoa Domain Governance Committee.
+That recommendation is supported both by tangata whenua and the Office of Treaty Settlements in relation to Kai lwi Lakes.
+The Tribunal also acknowledged that there are wāhi tapu in and around the Reserve, leading to a recommendation for the participation of tangata whenua with Council in the management of the reserve.
+In response, Kaipara District Council voluntarily established co-governance arrangements that provide for the active and equal decision-making that tangata whenua have with local government representatives on the Taharoa Domain Governance Committee.